Întreprinderea de Construcții Aeronautice Românești

 Întreprinderea de Construcții Aeronautice Românești (ICAR, also icar) (Romanian Aeronautical Design Enterprise), was a Romanian aircraft manufacturer.
 The company produced aircraft of its own design and under license.

 History

 Întreprinderea de Construcții Aeronautice Românești was founded in Bucharest in 1932 by Mihail Racovitd.
-In 1938, it was planned to rename the company Uzinele I.C.A.R. — Societate Anonimd and move it to Transylvania.
+In 1938, it was planned to rename the company Uzinele I.C.A.R. — Societate Anonimă and move it to Transylvania.
 However, this never occurred.
 ICAR closed in the early 1950s and production transitioned to the manufacture of industrial fans.